MicrosoftDocs/customer-insights/ci-docs/consent-management/glossary.md

 ## Subscription consent

-Subscription consent is a type of consent that a person can provide.
+Subscription consent is one of the two types of consent that a person can provide.
 It usually indicates the interest that person has in getting contacted for the reason they subscribed.
 For example, someone can consent to receive a newsletter that informs them about updates to a product they own.

 ## Purpose consent

-Purpose consent is a type of consent that a person can provide.
+Purpose consent is the second type of consent that a person can provide.
 It indicates the purpose of how data can be used and processed.
 For example, a person can consent to a website cookie policy that uses the cookie for targeted advertising.

 ## Consent entity